Learning the Influence Graph of a Markov Process that Randomly Resets to the Past: Introduction

-Though analytical guarantees for learning processes with random resets to past have not been studied before, a large body of work has addressed the problem of learning i.i.d. graphical model structures.
+Though analytical guarantees for learning processes with random resets to the past have not been studied before to our best knowledge, a large body of work has addressed the problem of learning i.i.d. graphical model structures.
 Early work by Chow and Liu \cite{chow1968dependence} introduced tree-structured approximations for discrete distributions, and subsequent efforts extended these ideas to bounded tree-width Markov networks \cite{karger2001markov}.
 In high-dimensional settings, algorithms based on sparsity have been popular, including $\ell_{1}$-regularized logistic regression for Ising models \cite{ravikumar2010ising} and group-sparse regularization techniques \cite{jalali2011group}.
 Other approaches exploit structural properties: Bresler et al. \cite{bresler2008markov} proposed reconstruction methods for Markov random fields, while Wu et al. \cite{wu2013loosely} investigated loosely connected graphs.
 Greedy methods have also proven effective for scalable structure recovery \cite{netrapalli2010greedy}.
 And, more recently \cite{DaskalakisKandirosYao2025} provided algorithms for learning directed Gaussian graphical models with sample complexity.

-The algorithm proposed in this paper is for learning processes with random resets to past, which is a generalization of the \textbf{RecGreedy} algorithm introduced in \cite{7097023} for i.i.d. samples.
-Recently, a similar approach was adopted in \cite{bagewadi2024learninginfluencegraphhighdimensional} to learn Markovian processes without random resets to past, but with a finite memory.
+The algorithm proposed in this paper is for learning processes with random resets to the past, which is a generalization of the \textbf{RecGreedy} algorithm introduced in \cite{7097023} for i.i.d. samples.
+Recently, a similar approach was adopted in \cite{bagewadi2024learninginfluencegraphhighdimensional} to learn Markovian processes without random resets to the past, but with a finite memory.

-The paper is organized as follows.
-In Section~\ref{sec: model} we introduce the \textbf{Past Influence Model}, and describe how its evolves over discrete time steps.
+The paper is organized as follows: In Section~\ref{sec: model} we introduce the \textbf{Past Influence Model}, and describe how it evolves over discrete time steps.
 In Section~\ref{sec: ps} we define the learning problem, followed by Section~\ref{sec: alg}, where we propose the \textbf{PIMRecGreedy} algorithm, explaining how it works and why it is more effective than simply considering a Markov process with a large enough memory, along with its sample complexity theorem.
-Section~\ref{sec: sims} presents the performance of \textbf{PIMRecGreedy} across varying sample sizes The proof of Theorem 1 is provided in the Appendix.
+Section~\ref{sec: sims} presents the performance of \textbf{PIMRecGreedy} across varying sample sizes.